toolarium/toolarium-java-agent/README.md

 This is part of the [common-gradle-build](https://github.com/toolarium/common-gradle-build/).

-## Getting Started

-The project implements a compatible [keep a changelog](https://keepachangelog.com/en/1.0.0/) parser / validator and formater.

 ## Use it

 To us this in your project, include the dependency (by now the newest version is **0.8.0**):